 We have exposure to several types of market risk, including changes in interest rates, foreign currency exchange rates, and equity prices.
-See Part II, Item 7A, Quantitative Quantitative and Qualitative Disclosures About Market Risk in our Annual Report on Form 10-K for the year ended December 31, 2023 for additional information on our policies and how we manage our exposure to such risks.
+See Part II, Item 7A, Quantitative and Qualitative Disclosures About Market Risk in our Annual Report on Form 10-K for the year ended December 31, 2023 for additional information on our policies and how we manage our exposure to such risks.

 See Note 9 to our Unaudited Consolidated Financial Statements for information about our convertible senior notes and other debt.
-Excluding the effect on the fair value of our convertible senior notes, a hypothetical 100 basis point (1.0%) decrease in interest rates would have resulted in an increase in the estimated fair value of our other debt of approximately \$846 million \$790 million at March 31, 2024 June 30, 2024.
+Excluding the effect on the fair value of our convertible senior notes, a hypothetical 100 basis point (1.0%) decrease in interest rates would have resulted in an increase in the estimated fair value of our other debt of approximately ~~\$790 million~~ \$810 million at ~~June 30, 2024~~ September 30, 2024.
 Our convertible senior notes are more sensitive to the equity market price volatility of our shares than changes in interest rates.
 The fair value of the convertible senior notes will likely increase as the market price of our shares increases and will likely decrease as the market price of our shares falls.
 Our convertible senior notes due in May 2025 are currently convertible at the option of the holder.
 If the note holders exercise their option to convert, we deliver cash to repay the principal amount of the notes and deliver shares of common stock or cash, at our option, to satisfy the conversion value in excess of the principal amount.

 We face exposure to movements in foreign currency exchange rates as the financial results and the financial condition of our businesses outside of the U.S., which represent a substantial majority of our financial results, are translated from local currencies (principally Euros and British Pounds Sterling) into U.S. Dollars.
-For example, our total gross bookings increased by 44% 4% and 7% for the three and six months ended March 31, 2023 June 30, 2024, respectively, as compared to the three and six months ended March 31, 2022 June 30, 2023, but without the impact of changes in foreign currency exchange rates our total gross bookings increased year-over-year on a constant-currency basis by approximately 51%, 6% and 8%, respectively.
-Our total revenues increased by 40% 7% and 11% for the three and six months ended March 31, 2023 June 30, 2024, respectively, as compared to the three and six months ended March 31, 2022 June 30, 2023, but without the impact of changes in foreign currency exchange rates, our total revenues increased year-over-year on a constant-currency basis by approximately 46%, 9% and 12%, respectively.
-See Notes 9 and 14 to our Unaudited Consolidated Financial Statements and Item 2.2, Management's Discussion and Analysis of Financial Condition and Results of Operations for additional information about foreign currency transaction gains and losses, changes in foreign currency exchange rates, the impact of such changes on the increase in our revenues and operating margins, and our designation of certain portions of our Euro-denominated debt as a hedge of the foreign currency exposure of the net investment in certain Euro functional currency subsidiaries.
+For example, our total gross bookings increased by 4% and 7% ~~8%~~ for the ~~three and six~~ nine months ended ~~June 30, 2024~~ September 30, 2024 as compared to the ~~three and six~~ nine months ended ~~June 30, 2023~~ September 30, 2023, but without the impact of changes in foreign currency exchange rates our total gross bookings increased year-over-year on a constant-currency basis by approximately 6% and 8%, respectively ~~9%~~.
+Our total revenues increased by 7% and 11% ~~10%~~ for the ~~three and six~~ nine months ended ~~June 30, 2024~~, September 30, 2024 as compared to the ~~three and six~~ nine months ended ~~June 30, 2023~~ September 30, 2023, but without the impact of changes in foreign currency exchange rates, our total revenues increased year-over-year on a constant-currency basis by approximately 9% and 12%, respectively ~~11%~~.
+See Notes 9 and 14 to our Unaudited Consolidated Financial Statements and Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations for additional information about foreign currency transaction gains and losses, changes in foreign currency exchange rates, the impact of such changes on the increase in our revenues and operating margins, and our designation of certain portions of our Euro-denominated debt as a hedge of the foreign currency exposure of the net investment in certain Euro functional currency subsidiaries.

 See Notes 5 and 6 to our Unaudited Consolidated Financial Statements for information about our investments in equity securities of publicly-traded companies and private entities.
-A hypothetical 10% decrease in the fair values at March 31, 2024 June 30, 2024 of our investments in equity securities of publicly-traded companies and private entities would have resulted in a loss, before tax, of approximately \$45 million being recognized in net income.
+A hypothetical 10% decrease in the fair values at ~~June 30, 2024~~ September 30, 2024 of our investments in equity securities of publicly-traded companies and private entities would have resulted in a loss, before tax, of approximately ~~\$45 million~~ \$50 million being recognized in net income.